Vadim Rabinovich: Activities in Ukraine

-In fall 1993, Rabinovich was appointed as Ukrainian representative of Austrian-based Nordex company.
-The reputation of Nordex president and Russian mafia leader Grigory Luchansky has affected the image of Rabinovich.
-Rabinovich had his visa to the United States revoked in 1995, reportedly due to his links to arms dealers.
+In fall 1993, Rabinovich was appointed as the Ukrainian representative of the Austrian-based company Nordex.
+The reputation of Nordex president and Russian mafia leader Grigory Luchansky affected the image of Rabinovich.
+Rabinovich had his visa to the United States revoked in 1995, reportedly due to links to arms dealers.

 In 1997, Rabinovich founded the 1+1 TV channel with Alexander Rodnyansky and Boris Fuksman.
 In 1996, he was appointed chairman of the Israeli-Ukrainian Chamber of Commerce.
 From 1997 to 2009, Rabinovich was president of the Stolichnye Novosti publishing company.
-The same year, Rabinovich also created the All-Ukrainian Jewish Congress.
-He dissolved the organization in April 1999 and created the United Jewish Community of Ukraine, which elected him its leader.
+Rabinovich also created the All-Ukrainian Jewish Congress, then dissolved the organization in April 1999 and created the United Jewish Community of Ukraine, which elected him as its leader.
 In 2008, Rabinovich acquired the NewsOne TV channel.

-On 24 June 1999, the Security Service of Ukraine (SBU) banned Rabinovich from entering Ukraine for a period of 5 years.
-According to the SBU press service, the decision is taken as Rabinovich's activity caused considerable damage to the economy of Ukraine.
-Later media reports stated that the SBU decision was related to the fact that Rabinovich leaked information about the sale of ammunition by Ukraine to Yugoslavia despite the then-effective international embargo.
+On 24 June 1999, the Security Service of Ukraine (SBU) banned Rabinovich from entering Ukraine for a period of 5 years, according to the SBU press service, because Rabinovich's activity caused considerable damage to the economy of Ukraine.
+Later media reports said the SBU decision was related to Rabinovich leaking information about the sale of ammunition by Ukraine to Yugoslavia despite the international embargo then in effect.

 With help from Rabinovich, a monument to victims of terrorism was dedicated in Kyiv by Ukrainian President Viktor Yushchenko, U.S. ambassador John E. Herbst and Russian ambassador Viktor Chernomyrdin on 11 September 2005.
 Since 1997, he has been president of the All-Ukrainian Jewish Congress.
 In 2001, Rabinovich became head of the Step Towards Unity Forum of Christians and Jews.
 In 2011, with fellow Ukrainian oligarch Ihor Kolomoyskyi, he founded the European Jewish Union (now known as the European Jewish Parliament), and served as co-chair of the organisation.
 He was president of the Arsenal Kyiv football club from 2007 until the club's collapse in 2013.

-In March 2013, Rabinovich survived an apparent attempt on his life in Kyiv after an explosive device was hurled into Rabinovich's car near Klovska metro station.
+In March 2013, Rabinovich survived an apparent attempt on his life in Kyiv after an explosive device was hurled into his car near the Klovska metro station.